The Boys season 4: Music

 The fourth season includes an original song, written by series composer Christopher Lennertz, titled "Let's Put the Christ Back in Christmas".
 The song is featured in the third episode ("We'll Keep the Red Flag Flying Here"), which was performed by Shoshana Bean, James Monroe Iglehart, Andrew Rannells and the cast of the fictional "Vought on Ice" figure skating performers.
 On June 14, 2024, the music video was released on YouTube.
 An official website for "Vought on Ice" was also created and is available to visit.
-"Vought on Ice" serves a similar narrative purpose to Rogers: The Musical, an in-universe Broadway musical in the Marvel Cinematic Universe (MCU), based on the events of the 2012 film The Avengers, first featured in the miniseries Hawkeye (2021).
+"Vought on Ice" serves a similar narrative purpose to Rogers: The Musical, an in-universe Broadway musical in the Marvel Cinematic Universe (MCU), based on the events of the 2012 film The Avengers, first featured in the 2021 miniseries Hawkeye.

 As Lennertz delved into composing "Let's Put the Christ Back in Christmas", he immersed himself in a marathon of ice capade shows, including "Disney on Ice" and "Frozen on Ice", seeking inspiration for the dance's final form.
 "I knew sleigh bells were essential and the tempo had to be lively", he reflected.
 Then, the essence of Vought, a hallmark of Kripke's storytelling, began to permeate his work.
 While Lennertz matched high notes to laser sounds, his friend shared articles about the latest uproars over anti-Christmas sentiments.
 One notable moment was Candace Cameron Bure's stance against LGBTQ+ representation in Hallmark Channel's Christmas films, which Lennertz found to be a telling source of exasperated satire.

-The soundtrack album was released digitally on July 10, 2024, through Madison Gate Records.
+The soundtrack album was released digitally through Madison Gate Records on July 10, 2024.
 Both Lennertz and Matt Bowen composed the original soundtrack.
 Becoming the co-composer starting with the previous season and though he only co-composed two episodes of that season, Bowen co-composed all episodes of season four with Lennertz.
 On June 13, 2024, Madison Gate Records released the first song of the season.